13 Easy Tips on How to Save Money on Air Conditioning this Summer

 - AC Maintenance – Stay up to date

 - Smart AC Controller & Thermostats – Save Energy up to 25%

 1. Check your Windows – Keep Out the Heat

 Things that you need to look out for include checking for air leaks.
-Covering the leaks and weather stripping your windows will help you save money on AC bill.
+Covering the leaks and weather-stripping your windows will help you save money on the AC bill.
 You will see a visible difference in the temperature too once you get the leaks fixed and the heat transfer is minimized.

 According to the U.S. Department of energy, 76% of the sunlight on windows enters in the form of heat.
 Another efficient way to save money on AC bills is to add a shade to your windows.
 This is an easy solution to this problem.
 This solution will not only keep the heat away but will help you save some major bucks.